Digital Advertising

 At its core, advertising is a form of communication that aims to publicize a product or service and encourage sales.
 By nature, good advertising is promotional.

-While some may refer to advertising as "propaganda", they are in fact two separate concepts.
+While some may refer to advertising as "propaganda", they are two separate concepts.
 Propaganda seeks to influence a population's ideology and ways of thinking, while advertising focuses on influencing purchasing habits.
 A good advertisement is promotional in nature, though this promotion can be more or less subtle.

 2. It’s Persuasive